pushpak1300/ai-chat/README.md

 ## Features

-- **Real-time AI Responses**: Stream AI responses as they're generated
+- **Real-time AI Responses**
-- **Reasoning Support**: Built-in support for AI models with reasoning capabilities
+  - Replies stream back to the browser as soon as they are produced, making conversations feel smooth and natural.
+- **Reasoning Support**
+  - Designed for models that can keep context and perform multi-step reasoning for more powerful interactions.
+- **Multiple AI Providers**
-- **Multiple AI Providers**: Support for OpenAI, Anthropic, Google Gemini, Ollama, Groq, Mistral, DeepSeek, xAI, and VoyageAI
+  - Works with popular services like OpenAI, Anthropic, Google Gemini, Ollama, Groq, Mistral, DeepSeek, xAI and VoyageAI.
+Configure any or all of them in your `.env` file.
-- **Authentication System**: Built-in user authentication and management
+- **Authentication System**
+  - Users can register, log in and manage their own chat history using Laravel's built‑in authentication.
-- **Appearance Settings**: Light/dark mode support with system preference detection
+- **Appearance Settings**
-- **Custom Theming**: Shadcn integration allows easy theme customization via CSS variables
+  - Light and dark mode are supported out of the box and follow your system preference automatically.
+- **Custom Theming**
+  - Tweak a handful of CSS variables and every Shadcn component in the UI will instantly reflect your branding.
-- **Chat Sharing**: Share conversations with other users
+- **Chat Sharing**
+  - Create shareable links so others can view a conversation or continue chatting from where you left off.

 ## Tech Stack